zamanpour/Plan-Go/README.md

 * In addition, the city will be added to the search history if it is not searched before.

-* The user can click the history buttons for a quick search of the recorded city.
+* The user can click the previous searches buttons for a quick search of the recorded city.
 All the information of the city will be rendered to the webpage.

 * If the user's input is not valid, the webpage will popup a modal to the user.